MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/experimental-features/index.md

 ### Overlay Window Controls on a Frameless Window

 To provide the maximum addressable area for web content, the browser creates a frameless window, removing all browser UI except for the window controls provided as an overlay.
 The window controls overlay ensures users still minimize, maximize, restore, and close the app.
 It also provides access to relevant browser controls using the web app menu.
-For Chromium-based browsers, the controls in the overlay.
+For Chromium-based browsers, the controls in the overlay include:

 *   A draggable region the same width and height of each of the window control buttons
 *   The **Settings and more** \(...\) button
 *   The window control buttons minimize, maximize, restore, and close

-The following scenarios include when browser displays other content in the controls overlay.
+In addition to these controls, the following scenarios will also result in UI being displayed in the overlay, causing the overlay to dynamically resize:

 *   When an installed web app is launched, the origin of the webpage displays to the left of the **Settings and more** \(...\) menu for a few seconds and then disappears.
 *   If a user interacts with an extension using the **Settings and more** \(...\) menu, the icon of the extension displays in the overlay to the left of the three-dot menu.
 After you exit any extension dialog, the icon is removed from the overlay.